How To Treat A Dog With Dry Skin

 2. Moisturise: After bathing, apply a moisturising conditioner or oil to your dog’s coat and skin.
 Coconut oil, olive oil, or specialised pet moisturisers can help hydrate dry skin.
 Be sure to massage the moisturiser thoroughly into your dog’s skin.

 3. Omega-3 Fatty Acids: Add omega-3 fatty acid supplements to your dog’s diet.
 These supplements can help improve skin health and reduce inflammation associated with dry skin.
 Consult your veterinarian for the appropriate dosage for your dog.
-Also include fish into your dogs diet such as Tuna which is a favourite amongst dogs.
+Also include fish into your dogs diet such as fish oil or tuna (in oil) which is a favourite amongst dogs.

 5. Proper Nutrition: Ensure your dog is receiving a balanced diet rich in essential nutrients, including omega-3 and omega-6 fatty acids, which are essential for maintaining healthy skin and coat.
 Consider switching to a high-quality dog food formulated for skin and coat health if necessary.